 Automated Collateral Evaluation (ACE)

-ACE is a new Loan Product Advisor capability that leverages proprietary models, 40-years of historical data, and public records to provide an automated alternative to an appraisal for certain mortgages.
-When the lender receives a Loan Product Advisor Feedback Certificate message indicating the mortgage is eligible for collateral rep and warranty relief with an appraisal waiver, Freddie Mac accepts the purchase price or estimated value submitted by the lender for the purposes of underwriting the mortgage and the lender is relieved of the representations and warranties related to the value, condition, and marketability of the mortgaged premises.
+ACE is a Loan Product Advisor capability that leverages proprietary models, 40-years of historical data, and public records to allow lenders to underwrite certain loans without a traditional appraisal.
+When an appraisal waiver is offered and accepted by the lender, the lender is relieved of the representations and warranties related to the value, condition, and marketability of the mortgaged premises.

-It's important to note that when Freddie Mac offers alternative to a traditional appraisal through ACE, Freddie Mac has not performed a property review or obtained a valuation of the mortgaged premises and the lender must not make any representations that Freddie Mac has performed a property review or obtained a valuation of the mortgaged premises.
+It’s important to note that when Freddie Mac offers ACE, Freddie Mac has not performed a property review or obtained a valuation of the mortgaged premises and the lender must not make any representations that Freddie Mac has performed a property review or obtained a valuation of the mortgaged premises.

 The lender submits the loan to Loan Product Advisor, specifying the estimate of value or the sales price for the mortgaged premises.
 The ACE models determine the acceptability of the value (or sales price) as the basis for underwriting the loan, and use available data to assess the condition and marketability risks associated with the property.
 If the analysis determines the risk is acceptable, the Loan Product Advisor Feedback Certificate indicates the loan is eligible for collateral rep and warranty relief with an appraisal waiver and the lender can originate the loan without a traditional appraisal.

 No. Eligibility will be assessed for all loans submitted through Loan Product Advisor.